 Dinosaurs’ exhibition in Trelew

 The MEF was built in Trelew as a centre for scientific activities, one of the most unique in South America.
-It offers a permanent showcase dedicated to the story of Earth, bringing the visitors back in time from the early paleo-men through millions of years until the Big Bang, the origin of Earth.
-Personally, we found this organisation a bit confusing.
-We thought it could have been a bit easier to follow the changes from one period to another if the exhibition had been built the other way around.
-But this is only our honest opinion.
+It offers a permanent showcase dedicated to the story of Earth, bringing the visitors back in time.
+We walk then from the early paleo-men through millions of years until the Big Bang, the origin of Earth.
+As for us, we found this organisation a bit confusing.
+It probably could have been easier to follow the evolution if the exhibition had been built the other way around.
+This is only our honest opinion.

 During the exhibition we had the chance to observe fossils, replicas of dinosaurs but also watch a movie about the discovery of the Sauropod dinosaurs.
 We also measured how big this femur bone was, as we stood by a its replica.